As a kid, I was always curious about how things worked and had an insatiable desire to build things beyond my means.

 When I went to college, I thought I’d do something with cars, which were my primary passion through high school.
 Engineering seemed like the natural path.

 At that point, I had never even seen a computer.
-One of my first Engineering classes was programming in the language APL.
+One of my first Engineering classes was computer programming to sovle engineering problems.
 After that first computer class, it was over for Engineering.
 I changed my major to Computer Science and never looked back.

 I found writing software gave me all the intellectual stimulation of working on or building mechanical things like cars, without the burned hands, skinned knuckles, and grease under the fingernails.